Stellar is a decentralized, open-source platform that offers its services to users from all over the world.

 As explained above, there are several exchanges that support Lumens, and a few of those are outlined below.

-While it was established less than a year ago in 2017, Binance has since grown to be one of the most popular exchanges in the world, which is mostly due to its low fees yet fast services.
+While it was established in 2017, Binance has since grown to be one of the most popular exchanges in the world, which is mostly due to its low fees yet fast services.

 Binance only accepts cryptocurrency deposits and withdrawals, so you will need to follow the method of obtaining some cryptocurrency first before you can start trading on the exchange and buy Lumens for yourself.